-External Assessment (optional HSC examination): Students completing this course are eligible to sit a written HSC examination which may be used in the calculation of an ATAR.
-The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive an AQF VET qualification.
+External Assessment (optional HSC examination for ATAR purposes)

+The Higher School Certificate examination for Construction is only available after completion of 240 indicative hours and will involve a written examination consisting of multiplechoice, short answers and extended response items.
+The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification.